vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 Advaita\).40 Śaivism – with its enormous rise and varied traditions \(Nakulīśa-Pāśupata, Śaiva System, Pratyabhijñā, Raseśvara System\)41 – represents, broadly speaking, an attempt to accomplishing an harmonious synthesis between transcendent and immanent explanations of reality, a fact that brought many of the classical darśanas under its spell and devotional allegiance.
 With several exceptions, the vast majority of these classical and early medieval systems deal with the soteriological

-38 Though contemporary, Mādhava-Vidyāraṇya \(c.
+[^38]: Though contemporary, Mādhava-Vidyāraṇya \(c.
 1296?–1386?\) should not be confused with Madhva of Dvaita Vedānta \(1238–1317\), the former is a monist Vedāntin, whereas the latter a dualist.

-39  Each of the following systems is discussed in a separate chapter in the following order: Cārvāka, Bauddha System, Jaina, Rāmānuja System, Pūrṇa-prajña, Nakulīśa-Pāśupata, Śaiva System, Pratyabhijñā, Raseśvara System, Vaiśeṣika, Nyāya, Jaiminīya System, Pāṇinīya System, Sāṃkhya, Patañjali or Yoga System, and Vedānta of Śaṅkara.
+[^39]:  Each of the following systems is discussed in a separate chapter in the following order: Cārvāka, Bauddha System, Jaina, Rāmānuja System, Pūrṇa-prajña, Nakulīśa-Pāśupata, Śaiva System, Pratyabhijñā, Raseśvara System, Vaiśeṣika, Nyāya, Jaiminīya System, Pāṇinīya System, Sāṃkhya, Patañjali or Yoga System, and Vedānta of Śaṅkara.
 Other classifications of classical Indian philosophies can be found in doxographical works: 32 systems in Dvātriṃśikā of Siddhasena Divākara \(5th–7th centuries AD\), 12 systems in Sarvasiddhāntasaṃgraha \(authorship debated\), and 10 systems in Sarvamatasaṃgraha \(authorship unknown\); Thakur 2003: 427–35.

-40  For a table of conceptual variations of Indian philosophies, see Potter’s Presuppositions of India’s Philosophes, 1963.
+[^40]:  For a table of conceptual variations of Indian philosophies, see Potter’s Presuppositions of India’s Philosophes, 1963.

-41  For a classification of Śaiva traditions see Sanderson, History through Textual Criticism in the study of Śaivism, the Pañcarātra and the Buddhist Yoginītantras, 2001.
+[^41]:  For a classification of Śaiva traditions see Sanderson, History through Textual Criticism in the study of Śaivism, the Pañcarātra and the Buddhist Yoginītantras, 2001.
 Although the work is focused on method, it nevertheless contains a wealth of information about important Śaiva authors.

-12 * Introduction to Indian philosophy and Vaiśeṣika* questions that have finality in an ontological irreversible state; in fact, the ontology somehow moves from a differentiated condition of becoming to a static state of being.
+questions that have finality in an ontological irreversible state; in fact, the ontology somehow moves from a differentiated condition of becoming to a static state of being.
 In short, Indian philosophies begin, change, and challenge the scope of ontology.
 While the history of Western thought had shifted from the essentialist and naturalist ontology of the Pre-Socratics to the phenomenology and existentialism of the 20th century, in Indian philosophy, however, there has been a different type of development, a tendency towards a continual sharpening of the Upaniṣadic view on the nature of the world and the ultimate reality.
 Quite often, as the Śaivist tradition typifies, its description is the synthesis and interplay between an immanent and transcendent nature of being and ontology.

 **1.1 Vaiśeṣika**